datanav/docs/best-practice.rst

     "global": true
  }

 **Preparation pipes** is where **global datasets** are prepared for target systems.
-It is here most of logic is added.
+It is here most of the logic is added.
 It could include enriching with more context from other datasets, structuring data into other formats, adding new fields and other transformations.
-The main purpose is to get data ready for target system.
+The main purpose is to get data ready for the target system.

-**Output pipes** has no logic and basically sends data to endpoint.
+**Output pipes** basically sends data to an endpoint and should normally have no logic.

 .. image:: images/best-practice/Sesam-pattern.png
     :width: 800px